abe33/changelog-gen/README.md

 ## Configuration

-The utility works by parsing the commits summaries and test them against the regular expressions defined in the configuration file.
+The utility works by parsing the commits summaries and testing them against the regular expressions defined in a configuration file.

+The configuration file can be either a JSON or a CSON file located in the same directory as your `package.json` file and named `changelog.json` or `changelog.cson`.

+You can specify another path to the configuration file using the `--config` option.

+`changelog --config my_config.cson`

+The configuration file **MUST** contains a `sections` entry with an array of the various sections to appear in a version changelog.
+A section is a group of commits in the output changelog.

-The default configuration being:
+For instance, the default configuration is:

 ```coffee
 sections: [